'Dark Towers' Exposes Chaos And Corruption At The Bank That Holds Trump's Secrets

 As a leading candidate for the president of the United States, he is what's called, in banking terms, a "politically exposed person," which means there is heightened risk of corruption ... that this person could be involved in bribery or that their money could be from ill-gotten means.
 The bank was very wary of doing business with Trump as the election neared and, in fact, rejected [a] requested loan that he made in early 2016. ...

 Inside the bank, compliance officers had been looking at some of the transactions that were going in and out of Donald Trump's bank accounts, and Jared Kushner's bank accounts, too.
 Kushner was also a big client of Deutsche Bank.
 And what they were seeing was that money, in some cases, was flowing to international sources, in some cases wealthy Russians — that raised a lot of concerns from a money-laundering perspective.
 So compliance officers within the bank essentially blew the whistle and said: These transactions are troubling.
 We need to report them as suspicious to the federal government.
-And these concerns were kind of elevated up the flagpole within Deutsche Bank and managers and executives at a higher-level ultimately decided that, no, these concerns did not need to be escalated to the government or even reported to the government.
+And these concerns were kind of elevated up the flagpole within Deutsche Bank, and managers and executives at a higher-level ultimately decided that, no, these concerns did not need to be escalated to the government or even reported to the government.
 But within the bank, there was a big concern that something weird was going on in the Trump bank accounts.

 On Deutsche Bank's ties to the Nazi regime